FlorianGabelle/RBR-Pacenote-Lab/_pages/en/introduction.md

 show_date: false
 ---

-**RBR Pacenote Lab** is a data-driven tool for generating fully customizable co-driver pacenotes for *Richard Burns Rally*.
-It offers precision, flexibility, and full compatibility with various co-driver systems.
+**RBR Pacenote Lab** is a data-driven tool for generating fully customizable co-driver pacenotes for the *Richard Burns Rally* simulator.
+It offers precision, flexibility, and full compatibility with any co-driver system.

 Save up to 75% of your time — if creating notes for a 15 km stage used to take over 2 hours, expect to finish in just 30–45 minutes.